microsoft/verona/docs/internal/singleregion.md

       region_of(ref2.src) = region_of(ref1.dst) ∨
       ref1.src == ref2.src
 ```
 Here, we use a generic concept of reference, where a reference has a `src` and `dst`.
-Examples for srcs of references are a stack locations for variables, fields in objects, and captures in closures.
-The `dst` is always an object.
-This generalisation to references is required to ensure there is only a single entry point from either the stack or the heap.
+The `src` of a reference is a storage location, which includes stack locations for variables, fields in objects, and captures in closures.
+The `dst` is always an object.This generalisation to references is required to ensure there is only a single entry point from either the stack or the heap.

 [TODO: This explanation falls short when we get to `using`.
 Well, we at least need to carefully consider how `region_of` interacts with variable scopes.]